-- Knowledge and understanding of how international organisations develop marketing strategy in response to a challenging international business and ethically demanding environment
+- Demonstrate knowledge and a critical understanding of how international organisations develop marketing strategies in response to challenging international business and ethically demanding environments.

 Where our graduates work

-Our previous Marketing graduates have gone on to a range of careers in Marketing, Advertising, PR, Brand management, Marketing Research, Digital Marketing, sales and general management with a wide range of large and small organisations such as IBM, Hewlett Packard, Rolls Royce, Procter and Gamble, Jaguar Land Rover, Silverstone, McCann Erickson, Volkswagen, South African Airlines, Millward Brown, Chime Communications.
+Our previous marketing graduates have gone on to a range of careers in marketing, advertising, PR, brand management, marketing research, digital marketing, sales and general management with a wide range of large and small organisations such as IBM, Hewlett Packard, Rolls Royce, Procter and Gamble, Jaguar Land Rover, Silverstone, McCann Erickson, Volkswagen, South African Airlines, Millward Brown and Chime Communications.

 After successfully completing the course, you will be well prepared for postgraduate study in marketing, such as our Advertising and Marketing MA or professional qualifications, such as the CIM Diploma.